cpenaloza/tidyverse_comm/README.md

 # tidyverse_comm
-Datacamp course on communicating with the Tidyverse
+Datacamp course on communicating with data in the Tidyverse